fuzikt/localrec/README.md

 --invert_contrast
 Use this option when extracting from micrographs that were not inverted (i.e. black particles ons on white background).

+--normalize
+Normalize the extracted particles.
+Useful when extracting from micrographs.

 --library_path
 define LD_LIBRARY_PATH used by Relion.
 Default: empty